Departure conditions & formalities

 If you have received income in Poland during the calendar year, you are obligated to submit a relevant tax declaration to a tax office in Poland and pay an unpaid part of due taxes (if exist) before the end of April of the following calendar year.
 If the tax obligation is not fulfilled, tax arrears will occur.

-In order to settle all tax issues, you should receive from your employer a PIT-11 or PIT-12 form (stating all the taxes and health and social security contributions paid by the employer).
-The forms are issued to all employees by the end of February of a year following the year when the income was received.
+In order to settle all tax issues, you should receive from your employer a PIT-11 form (stating all the taxes and health and social security contributions paid by the employer).
+The form is issued to all employees by the end of February of a year following the year when the income was received.
 The PIT-11 form means that you will have to then prepare the tax declaration by yourself and then submit it before the end of April to the relevant tax office in Poland (in person, by post or electronically).
-If you receive the PIT-12 form, it means that your employer will submit the tax declaration for you and you don't have to do anything more.

 Leaving Poland before the end of the calendar year, when the income was received, does not exempt foreigners from tax obligations towards the Polish tax authorities.